Unison identifiers come in two flavors:

 .base.Listalways refers to the name

-.base.List,regardless of the current namespace, whereas the name
+.base.List,regardless of the current project or namespace, whereas the name

 base.Listwill refer to